Rhône Valley Wines Annual Tasting

 There were a ton of red wine tasting stations and that goes back to the 80% I previously mentioned.
 The “Central bar” was the home for the remaining six red wines.
 At this point I noticed the wines going to the head of some of the guests, so in addition to enjoying the wines, I “people watched” a little too.
 That’s always fun.

-The flavors of black and red fruit, chocolate and violet led to an innate craving for meat, not too much, but just enough to fight the bold expression of both tongue and nose.
+The flavors of black and red fruit, chocolate and violet led to an innate craving for meat.
+Not too much, but just enough to fight its bold flavors.
 I went with the Prosciutto Wrapped Focaccia with a balsamic drizzle and feta.

-I met so many wonderful wine enthusiasts from France during the Rhône Valley Wine annual tasting and am totally optimistic about seeing them again, on their turf, in the near future.
-Special thanks to all those who put this amazing event together, I had a fabulous time sipping, savoring and smiling at the 2016 Rhone Valley Wines Annual Tasting!
+I met so many wonderful wine enthusiasts from France during the Rhône Valley Wine annual tasting.
+I’ m totally optimistic about seeing them again, on their turf, in the near future.
+Special thanks to all those who put this amazing event together.
+I had a fabulous time sipping, savoring and smiling at the 2016 Rhone Valley Wines Annual Tasting!